Soulghost/SGUserGuide/README.md

 **3.message:**: The message showing on the screen to tell uses how to do.

 ### Create steps by node array
-Create nodes in an array and pass it to the singleton `SGGuideDispatcher`, if this step trig a switch of the view, it can be handled automatically.
+Create nodes in an array and pass it to the singleton `SGGuideDispatcher`, if this step trig a switch of the view, it can be handled automatically, every node list must have a endNode, it's the end of the guide.
 ```objective-c
 SGGuideDispatcher *dp = [SGGuideDispatcher sharedDispatcher];
 dp.nodes = @[